 You can send files from other apps, for example an email attachment, to GoodNotes.
 To do that, open or select the file in the other app and tap the Share icon (or a similar function).
 Next, select either "Copy to GoodNotes" at the top row of apps, or "Open in GoodNotes" in the list of apps.
 GoodNotes should then open automatically and ask how you want the file imported.

 The following options are available:

-Drag and drop is a very convenient way to add documents and other files, like images, to GoodNotes.
-If you don't know how drag & drop works, start off reading this article.
-Drag & drop can be a really powerful way to organize and work with your documents in GoodNotes.
-We've some tips and tricks and best practices on our blog:
+Drag & Drop is a very convenient way to add documents and other files, like images, to GoodNotes.
+If you don't know how Drag & Drop works, start off reading this article.
+Drag & Drop can be a really powerful way to organize and work with your documents in GoodNotes.
+We have some tips and tricks and best practices on our blog:

 - How to convert your handwriting to text using drag & drop